adamranieri/GCP-ACE/CloudPlatform/IAM.md

             - Resource (Service account level)

 ### Service Accounts
+- Service account have a dual role
+    - Sometimes they are an **Identity**
+        - awesomeserver@joespizza.com is a vm that has certain roles
+    - Sometimes they are a **Resource**
+        - kim@joedevtem.com can be granted an editor role to awesomeserver@joespizza.com w
+        - Kim can now edit awesomeserver@joespizza.com service account
 - Service Accounts are the primary way of giving credentials to resources
 - You can have GCP generate keys (reccomended)
 - You can generate your own but GCP limits this to 10